techidaily/site-games-able/source/_posts/reactivate-lost-wordle-streak-iosandroid-fixes.md

  This will allow you to keep access to your Wordle streak wherever you go.
 However, if you've been playing on your mobile phone, there is currently no way to transfer your streak over.
 You'll need to switch if you want to keep your streak safe from here on out.

-**Download:** NYT Games for[iOS](https://apps.apple.com/us/app/nyt-games-word-games-sudoku/id307569751) |[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2008796/https://play.google.com/store/apps/details?id=com.nytimes.crossword&hl=en%5FUS&gl=US) (Free, subscription available)
+**Download:** NYT Games for [iOS](https://apps.apple.com/us/app/nyt-games-word-games-sudoku/id307569751) |[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2008796/https://play.google.com/store/apps/details?id=com.nytimes.crossword&hl=en%5FUS&gl=US) (Free, subscription available)

 ## There's No Shame in Starting Over